Redox logo

 An intermediary can help.
 While there are 9 state-designated qualified health information organizations (QHIO), an intermediary is not required to be a QHIO, and signatories are not required to use a QHIO.
 When organizations are searching for help they should consider the security of a vendor’s solution and their experience translating and streaming data in real-time.

-The Redox Solution
+The Redox solution

 The table below is an overview of Access-provided features and services.